 Let the higher brain that God gave you override those ancient urges of fear and scarcity.

-When your animal brain says “I deserve it”, tell it that what you “deserve” is to eliminate debt from your life so you can pay for those Jimmy Choo’s with cash and quit worrying about credit card bills.
+When your animal brain says “I deserve it”, tell it that what you “deserve” is to eliminate debt from your life.
+Then you can pay for those Jimmy Choo's with cash and quit worrying about credit card bills.

 When it says “Wow!
-50% off!”, tell it that you didn’t put that item in your budget this month, and besides, you didn’t come here to buy that anyway.
+50% off!”, tell it that's not in your budget this month.
+And besides, you didn't come here to buy that anyway.

-When you’re shopping and that inner child says “I need to get that because there’s only one left”, tell yourself that you live in an abundant world and that when you get the cash to buy it, you’ll be able to find it.
+When you're shopping and a scarcity mindset says “I need to get that because there's only one left”, tell yourself that you live in an abundant world.
+When you get the cash to buy it, you'll be able to find it later.

-When it comes down to it, if you want to succeed financially, or in any important area of your life, you have to learn to overcome that deep seated fear and neediness by learning to develop discipline, actions, and ways of thinking that move you in the right direction toward the life you want to live.
+When it comes down to it, if you want to succeed financially, or in any important area of your life, you have to learn to overcome that deep seated scarcity by learning to develop discipline, actions, and ways of thinking that move you into abundance instead.

 Tell me about it in the comments.